AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

+Although \sysname generates a careful model collection trajectory designed to minimize positioning error, SLAM accumulates error on long flights.
+To minimize drift error, SLAM uses \textit{loop closure}~---~this return to a previously-visited spot allows SLAM to re-calibrate itself.
+However, it is hard to predict \textit{when} SLAM incurs significant drift, so \sysname continuously estimates drift and triggers a mid-flight return to \textit{origin}, a designated spot at which to close the loop, and restart a new SLAM session.
+Mid-flight re-calibration is the primary reason for \sysname's cloud offload of SLAM, because, to detect drift while the drone is flying, it must obtain SLAM's position estimates to assess if there is a drift.
+Detecting excessive drift is a non-trivial problem since \sysname has no way of knowing when SLAM's position estimates are wrong because it does not have accurate ground truth.

-This approach is robust to GPS errors, since it matches the \textit{shape} of the two trajectories, not their precise positions (\algoref{algo:imperfection_detection}).
+\sysname's key insight is to detect drift by comparing the \textit{shape} of SLAM's estimated trajectory (see \figref{fig:slam_rotation} for an example) with the \textit{shape} of the GPS trajectory.
+GPS does not suffer from drift error, and this approach is robust to GPS errors, since it matches larger segments of the two trajectories, not their precise positions.
 Specifically, \system continuously executes 3D SLAM on the stream of compressed LiDAR frames from the drone, and estimates the pose of each frame.
-It synchronizes the GPS timestamps with the LiDAR timestamps (line 1), then transforms GPS readings using the Mercator projection (line 2).
-It then aligns the GPS trajectory and the SLAM-generated trajectory using the Umeyama algorithm~\cite{umeyama} to determine the rigid transformation matrices (\ie translation, and rotation) that best align the SLAM and GPS poses (lines 3-4). \system partitions trajectories into fixed length segments and after alignment, computes the RMSE between the two trajectories in these segments, and uses these RMSE values as an indicator of excessive drift: if the RMSE is greater than a threshold $\rho$ (lines 5-12), \system invokes return-to-origin.
+Then, it runs the algorithm described in \algoref{algo:imperfection_detection}.
+It transforms GPS readings using the Mercator projection (line 2).
+Then, it aligns the GPS trajectory and the SLAM-generated trajectory using the Umeyama algorithm~\cite{umeyama} (line 3) to determine the rigid transformation matrices (\ie translation, and rotation) that best align SLAM and GPS poses (line 4). \system partitions trajectories into fixed length segments and after alignment, computes the RMSE between the two trajectories in each segment, and uses these as an indicator of excessive drift (lines 5-11): if the RMSE is greater than a threshold $\rho$, \system invokes return-to-origin (\figref{fig:recalibration}).

-\parab{Generalizing to other structures.} Some aspects of model collection trajectory design depend on the geometry of the structure whose model we seek to reconstruct.
-To simplify the discussion and because geometric manipulations are not the focus of this paper, we have chosen rectangular buildings.
-We demonstrate in \secref{sec:eval} that our approach generalizes to other regular building geometries.
-It also generalizes to other structures that can be tightly bounded within rectangular solids, such as aircraft fuselages or blimps (\figref{fig:bounding_box_blimp}, \secref{sec:eval}).
-To accommodate arbitrary solid geometries, we expect that our techniques for generating equi-dense trajectories, in-flight re-calibration and our conclusions about orientation, height and speed will apply, but the actual trajectory design (\figref{fig:model_trajectory}) will need to match the shape of the solid.
-We leave these extensions to future work.